di-mitris/di-mitris.github.io/index.md

 The Vesuvius Challenge is a machine learning and computer vision competition that aims to extract passages of never-before-seen text from inside an unopened (and unopenable) carbonized scroll.
 The goal is to use computer vision and image segmentation techniques to extract faded ink from X-rays and other medical scans of papyri that were carbonized during the eruption of Mount Vesuvius.

 #### Language Learning App
-Target language to English app.
+Target-language to English app.
 Starting with French/Spanish.

 * Web Scraping for Sentences:
 Consider using resources like news articles, blogs, or language learning websites (https://context.reverso.net/translation/).